Higher Education Race Action Group (HERAG)

 HERAG organises regular meetings for members.
 The most recent meeting took place on 19 May 2016 when members discussed the creation of a professional standards framework for equality and diversity practitioners.
 The next meeting will take place in London this autumn.

 Full meeting information will be posted here, and via the HERAG jiscmail list.
-You can also contact Gemma Tracey at ECU for more information.
+You can also contact Tinu Cornish, Senior Training and Learning Adviser at ECU, for more information.

 Since 2014 HERAG has organised an annual conference: the HERAG Think Tank.
 HERAG’s Think Tanks are an exciting way to progress HERAG’s ambitions of improving the progression and attainment of BME students and creating a clear career progression route for all BME staff.